SotnikovDV/PHP_DEV_27_TASK_33.1/README.md

 # Complete:

-1.
+1. Register users
+2. Fill user`s profile
+3. Find user by name, nikname, login (email)
+4. Select chat
+4. Send message

 ## 2. Use

 1. Load all files and put it in server root.
-2. Import msngr_db.sql to MySQL database
+2. Import qauth.sql to MySQL database
 3. Go to index.php

 ***